chrisbao/MSFin/README.md

    - Accept the permissions to access SharePoint site.

-   - Open the excel add-in in your local.
+   - Open the Excel add-in in your local.

    - Click *add* and edit the source point form.